Everything You Need to Know About Remodeling Recessed Lighting

 Will the light be to generally light up the room?
 Or will it be to draw focus to a piece of art?

-If the goal is to have better lighting when performing certain tasks, such as in a kitchen, spotlights placed in areas above where those tasks are done will serve this purpose well.
+Is the goal to have better lighting when performing certain tasks, such as in a kitchen?
+Spotlights placed in areas above where those activities are done will serve this purpose well.

 Some people might have artwork or architectural detail to accent.
 For those purposes, recessed lighting that can be pointed in the desired direction would be optimal.